adamkl/store/README.md

 ### Domain

 Contains the code that defines the business domain logic.
 Should be made up of data structures, functions, or classes that encapsulate business functionality.
-Here I created new objects like `Cart`, `InventoryItem`, `TaxCalculator`, and `DiscountCalculator`
+Here I created new objects like `Cart`, `CartItem`, and `InventoryItem`.
+I would have liked to implement a strategy-based pattern for calculating taxes, but I figured I had taken too much time working on this

 ### Utils
-Contains crosscutting functionality that can be used across all application layers (authZ, logging, etc.)
+Contains crosscutting functionality that can be used across all application layers (authZ, logging, etc.).
+I didn't have time to implement this, but I would have liked to have created some custom `annotations` that could be used to add authorization checks to the `addItemToCart` (only accessible by a shopper) and `addItemToStore` (only accessible by a store owner)